WELCOME TO MIDKELTON HOUSE

 The ground floor offers great flexibility boasting a huge open plan social space which is perfect for hosting any special occasion but can also be sub divided when multi generational families visit and some down time is needed beside the cosy log burner.

 In keeping with the luxury feel, Midkelton has a hot tub in the front garden where you can relax in the privacy of the garden whilst enjoying the stunning views of Screel.
+A clay pizza oven and Scandinavian style BBQ hut (with seating for 15) offers additional options for eating outdoors, whatever the weather!

 Ground Floor Ensuite Bedroom